 Unpaid Student Accounts

-Students who are delinquent in the settlement of any of their accounts with the University forfeit University privileges, including class attendance, board and room.
+Students who are delinquent in the settlement of any of their accounts with the University forfeit University privileges, including class attendance, housing, and food.
 Students whose accounts are not paid in full or otherwise provided for are not issued official transcripts or permitted to register for a new semester.
 Diplomas are not issued and no official transcripts of credit will be issued until all financial obligations have been cleared.

 A service charge of 1.5% or $30, whichever is greater, is added to any unpaid balance in the student account as of the last working day of each month.